E. R. Bills: Life and career

-Born in Fort Worth in 1967, Bills was raised in Aledo, Texas.
+Born in Fort Worth, Texas in 1967, Bills was raised in Aledo, Texas.
 His blue-collar parents stressed the importance of a college education and sent him to Europe with the American Institute of Foreign Study at the age of sixteen.

 Pursuing studies in art, literature and journalism at Texas State University, Bills garnered numerous state and regional awards for his work as the editor of the university magazine, Hillside Scene and also served as editor of university’s literary journal, Persona.
 In 1990, he was a member of Texas State’s national championship-winning team in the American Advertising Federation's annual National Student Advertising Competition and graduated from the Texas State University Honors College with a degree in journalism.

 Bills pursued Master’s courses in American literature at Texas State and the University of Texas at Arlington, but never completed a graduate degree.

 In 2006, Bills became a frequent contributor to Fort Worth Weekly and a columnist for the short-lived Paper of South Texas.
 By 2009, he was writing articles for Fort Worth Magazine and served as a community panel columnist for the Fort Worth Star-Telegram.
 Then, he began writing features for newspapers and magazines around the state, including the Austin American-Statesman and Texas Co-op Power magazine.

 In early 2013, a feature Bills penned on the 1910 Slocum Massacre (in East Texas) for the Austin American-Statesman caught the attention of The History Press and a commissioning editor subsequently approached him about writing a book.
 In late 2013, his first book, Texas Obscurities: Stories of the Peculiar, Exceptional and Nefarious was published by The History Press.
 In 2014, it was followed by his second title with The History Press, The 1910 Slocum Massacre: An Act of Genocide in East Texas.